 - Communicate with the Undergraduate Director (at a minimum) at the beginning, middle, and end of the semester.
 Discussions will include internship requirements and student expectations, mid-semester progress, and a final evaluation.
 Due dates for the mid-semester progress report and final assessment will be assigned during the initial communication.

-- Maintain a Internship Hour Log of hours worked.
+- Maintain a Log of Hours worked.
 The log will have, in columns from left to right, a record of dates, times at site, activities during each time period and total time (total time must equal at least 125 hours).
 The log must be signed and dated by both the intern supervisor and submitted to the undergraduate director at the end of the semester of the intern experience.

 - Complete and submit (email to Undergraduate Director) a one to two page progress report by the deadline provided.
 This report should include a narrative detailing the internship duties, including the positive and negative aspects of the internship.
 A meeting may be scheduled with the Undergraduate Director to discuss the progress of the internship, or a discussion may take place via email.